25 Best Travel Products to Pack for Your Next Trip

-I generally travel in tropical regions.
+Tania from Azure Sky Follows shares her recommended products: I generally travel in tropical regions.
 Monsoon happens to be the best time to enjoy the tropical greenery.
 Since I love hiking, I often find myself walking on trails under heavy monsoon downpour.
 The most disgusting part about travelling in this way is the mosquitoes that I need to handle.
-So, I whip myself up with mosquito repellent cream.
+Packing mosquito repellent is an essential travel item for me.
 I can’t imagine going outside without wearing it.

-I can’t stand those direct sun rays on my eyes.
+Sunglasses are an important travel accessory because I can’t stand direct sun rays on my eyes.
 When venturing on snow, I can’t imagine going outdoors without putting my sunglasses on.
 The whiteness all around and the reflecting sun rays blind me.
-I use Ray Ban sunglasses.

-I am a compulsive reader and my Kindle e-reader is a lifesaver so I don’t get bored.
-All those monotonous moments in airports and airplanes are made bearable and interesting when I read my kindle.
-I use the travelling time to read up guides of the places I will be visiting. *This is Jamie – if you want to enjoy movies, TV shows, songs, apps and games in addition to Kindle eBooks, then try the Fire Tablet.
+I am a compulsive reader and my Amazon tablet is a lifesaver so I don’t get bored.
+All those monotonous moments in airports and airplanes are made bearable and interesting when I read my Kindle or tablet.
+I use the travelling time to read up guides of the places I will be visiting.
+A tablet is a great travel gadget if you want to enjoy movies, TV shows, songs, apps and games in addition to Kindle eBooks.

 Travel packing cubes are a must-have travel item for me because they keep me organized.
 It’s so much easier to pull out a packing cube and grab an item than dig through everything in my luggage. *Jamie chiming in here – this is one of our favorite travel gear items as well!